lawsdontapplytopigs/dotfiles/awesome/README.md

         [ ] Write some sort of settings widget
         [ ] Hotplugging: automatically mounting devices when they get plugged in

+    [ ]  Notifications
     [ ] Trivial things
-        [ ] Create 'muted' icon for the sidebar volume bar [ ] Create a fire icon that's actually the color of the temperature bar
+        [ ] Create 'muted' icon for the sidebar volume bar [ ] Create a fire icon that's actually the color of the temperature bar [ ] Make it so when you click an actual client window, that client gets focus [ ]  Cleaning up (setting theme colors universally, setting proper icons, etc) [ ]  Bugs
+        [ ] Fix sidebar mpc widget to show something when mpc is stopped